Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Uniform ensemble reachability

-The following statement extends Proposition~\ref{prop:scalar} to non-scalar single input pairs.
-This requires a condition on the characteristic polynomials.
-As a consequence, the subsequent result, which is a generalization of \cite[Theorem~2.1]{scherlein2014open} provides a sufficient condition for uniform ensemble reachability.
-In contrast to the scalar case it is no longer necessary.
+The following statement extends Proposition \ref{prop:scalar} to non-scalar single input pairs.
+An additional assumption on the characteristic polynomials of $A(\theta)$ provides a sufficient condition for uniform ensemble reachability which is a generalization of \cite[Thm.~2.1]{scherlein2014open}.
+But in contrast to the scalar case this condition is no longer necessary.